restyled-io/actions/README.md

 >      runs-on: ubuntu-latest
 > ```
 >
-> However, this leaves Restyled PRs around in the merged case.
-We're not sure of
+> We're not sure of the best way to clean up in all cases, while automatically
-> the best workaround for this case yet.
+> deleting head branches is enabled.
 Suggestions welcome.

 ## License